 - Review enrichment.
 Swap plain bedding for a snuffle mat, safe chew, or frozen lick mat.
 Busy mouths equal quiet minds.

-- Day 7: First full night with zero accidental rewards for whining.
+Attempt the first full night with zero accidental rewards for whining.
 Celebrate with an epic morning walk!

 A calm crate isn’t about toughness; it’s about teaching.
 Give your puppy clear info, and the quiet will come.